ThomasNakas/webserv/README.md

 - CGI execution (Python)
 - Configurable via a custom config file
 - Basic error handling (404, 500, etc.)
-- Support for multiple client connections using `poll()`
+- Support for multiple client non blocking connections using `poll()`
-- Customizable routing and server blocks
+- Customizable routing(server, update, default_error_page) and server blocks
+- siege stress test 100%-99.9% with:
+  - 6 running servers
+  - 100 clients / server
+  - the server is conigured from one computer and tested by a different one
+  - with non empty files

 ## Getting Started